Exploring Peru with Kids: 3 to 4 Week Family Itinerary

 Separately, you’ll also need to book tickets for the bus up to the entrance to Machu Picchu from Aguas Calientes.

 Weekends tend to be more crowded and locals from Cusco can visit Machu Picchu for free on Sundays.
 So we stayed an extra day in Ollantaytambo to time our visit to Machu Picchu on a Monday.

 Of course, you can also choose to hike into Machu Picchu- the standard hike on the Inca Trail is 4 days.
 Because you hike up over the mountain and down into the ruins, this is not recommended for children under ten years old.

 A visit to Machu Picchu is accessible to most ages, there are steps involved, but it is generally safe, with rope barriers, and few steep drop-offs.
-Most visits last about 3 hours.
+Most visits last about 2 to 3 hours.
 If you hire a guide, they will make sure that you leave the site at about the three-hour mark.

 Circuits through the ruins are one way only, with no backtracking, you’ll need to choose your route carefully.
 There are no bathrooms inside the ruins, so make sure to use them before you enter the site.

-Getting There: Take the bus from the center of Aguas Calientes up to Machu Picchu.
+Getting to Machu Picchu: Take the bus from the center of Aguas Calientes up to Machu Picchu.
 The buses run constantly in the morning.
 These tickets are for a specific day, but not a specific time.
 We arrived at the bus at about 7:10 and the line stretched up the block.
 Guides will use this time to talk to you and see if you want to hire them.
 The line moves pretty fast.